Remains of a Crusader fortified farmhouse, in the center of et-Taiyibe in the Jezreel valley.

 During the Ottoman period (~1873), Bedouins of the Zoabi clan were invited by the Ottomans to immigrate from Irbid, Jordan, to the plains of Isschar.
 Their original came from Iraq.
 The Zoabis populated a dozen or so villages around the area of Mt.
 Givat Moreh, and their leadership is in Nazareth.

-The modern Muslim village of et-Taiyibe was founded in 1920 by the Zoabi clan.
-The name of the village, et-Taiyibeh, is a common name for a dozen Arab villages in Israel, and that’s why a prefix of “the Galilee” or “the valley” is added.
+The name “Et-Taiyibe” is derived from the Arabic word for “good,” and is thought to reflect the area’s fertile land and agricultural abundance.
+This name, et-Taiyibeh, is a common name for a dozen Arab villages in Israel, and that’s why a prefix of “the Galilee” or “the valley” is added here.
 One of the other Taiyibeh villages are in the northern Gilead mountain region near Irbid (origin of the Zoabi clan) – perhaps another reason for using this name.

 The castle was surveyed by D. Pringle (published in 1991).
 The ruins are in bad shape and we hope that the site will undergo conservation works and open to the public.